JohnnyBee86/GuessingGame/README.md

      - Game fragment to Congrats fragment
      - Congrats fragment to Game fragment

-- Tested functionality of game, SafeArgs, and code placing player's name (at varying lengths) in TextViews
+- Tested functionality of game, SafeArgs, and code placing player's name (at varying lengths):
+     - Upon testing, found an empty string was being allowed
+     - Implemented code to ensure the 'player name' string is not empty before prceeding
+     - Added a 'toast' to instruct the player that a name is required

 - Final nav_graph:

 ![FinalNavGraph](https://github.com/JohnnyBee86/GuessingGame/assets/130700641/0dd04d47-bbc9-4c54-aa31-45e8ee38c7a5)

+- Updated README to match progess as of 16 Nov 23